sanity-io/sanity/packages/@sanity/cli/templates/shopify/docs/features.md

 - `/schemas/documents/`: Document types determines the shape of the JSON documents that's stored in your content lake.
 This is where you define the content forms for things like collections, products, product variants, as well as articles.
 - `/schemas/objects/`: General purpose & re-usable content structures, such as links, custom product options and modules.

-## Desk structure
+## Structure

 Sanity Studio will automatically list all your [document types][docs-document-types] out of the box.
 Sometimes you want a more streamlined editor experience.
-That's why you'll find a custom [desk-structure][docs-desk-structure] that's defined in `/desk`.
+That's why you'll find a custom [structure][docs-structure] that's defined in `/structure`.
 It does the following things:

 - Groups product information and variants by individual products for more convenient editing
 - Creates a singleton document for controlling a homepage with custom editorial modules.